ESIPFed/QueryAnalyticsOfBigClimateData/README.md

 MATMCPTDT is a 3-Dimensional temperature tendencies of 8 variables that is time averaged on 42 pressure levels with at a reduced resolution with 1.25-degree longitude by 1.25-degree latitude resolution.
 The dataset is organized as monthly HDF files from 1979-01-01 to 2016-02-29.
 Total data size is around 20 GB

+# Acknowledges
+Prototye development was funded through the ESIP Testbed initiative.

 For questions/comments, email Zhenlong Li at zhenlong@sc.edu .